Deep Reinforcement Learning for Infinite Horizon Mean Field Problems in Continuous Spaces

 \subsection{Hyperparameters and Numerical Specifics}

-For our numerical experiment, we test our algorithm on two different sets of values for the running cost coefficients $c_1$ to $c_5$ and volatility $\sigma$ as listed in \Cref{tab: coeffs 1,tab: coeffs 2} for the 1-dimensional case and \Cref{tab: coeffs 3} for the 2-dimensional case.
-The discount factor is fixed in both cases to $\beta = 1$, and the continuous time is discretized using step size $\Delta t = 0.01$.
+For our numerical experiment, we test our algorithm on two different sets of values for the running cost coefficients and volatility $\sigma$ as listed in \Cref{tab: coeffs 1,tab: coeffs 2} for the 1-dimensional case and \Cref{tab: coeffs 3} for the 2-dimensional case.
+The discount factor is fixed in all cases to $\beta = 1$, and the continuous time is discretized using step size $\Delta t = 0.01$.
 The critic and score functions are both feedforward neural networks with one hidden layer of 128 neurons and a \texttt{tanh} activation function.
 For the 1-dimensional examples, the actor is also a feedforward neural network that outputs the mean and standard deviation of a normal distribution from which an action is sampled.
 Its architecture consists of a shared hidden layer of size 64 neurons and a \texttt{tanh} activation followed by two separate layers of size 64 neurons for the mean and standard deviation.
 The standard deviation layer is bookended by a \texttt{softmax} activation function to ensure its output is positive.
 The actor is meant to converge to a deterministic policy---also known as a pure control---over time, so in order to ensure a minimal level of exploration, we add a baseline value of $10^{-5}$ to the output layer.
 This straightforwardly mimics the notion of entropy regularization detailed in \cite{JMLR:v21:19-144}.
 The actor for the 2-dimensional example uses the same number of hidden layers and hidden neurons, and, correspondingly, outputs a mean vector and a diagonal covariance matrix to induce exploration.